OmneBonum/dsu/_posts/2021-12-12-Death-to-Campaigning.md

 <span style="text-decoration:underline">Item 3</span>: Campaigns are also tied up with political party politics.
 If you choose to run for office,
-and your politics don't fit neatly into one camp or the other (which is true for most Americans) then you either need to conform your views to the party (which may be controlled by money) in order to tap into the powerful campaign machinery at their disposal, or run as an independent, and take your chances.
-Which can be done, but wouldn't it be better if every candidate ran as an independent?
-Isn't that more, I don't know, American?
+and your politics don't fit neatly into one camp or the other (which is true for most Americans) then you either need to conform your views to the party in order to tap into the powerful campaign machinery at their disposal, or run as an independent, and take your chances.

 <span style="text-decoration:underline">Item 4</span>: Then there are the dynamics inherent
 in getting all those ill-informed, distracted, apathetic voters to rally around you.
+Just kidding (not kidding).
 Now, it would be great if a candidate, expressing themselves frankly and making reasoned arguments, attracted the sober consideration of all the denizens of a district, who then formulated an assessment as to whether or not to embrace said candidate.